beyond-all-reason/teiserver/documents/guides/plugins.md

 end
 ```

-After this we just need to update our config to point towards this function:
+After this we just need to update our config (*not* the runtime config, this uses macros so must be compile time) to point towards this function:

 ```elixir
 config :teiserver, Teiserver.Plugins,